AkakiBurjanadze19/fop_project/README.md

 * Go to the project repository in GitHub and copy the repo url which can be found under the green `code` button.
 * After copying the repistory url, open the terminal again and type `git clone {repository_url}`. `{repository_url}` must be the actual repository url
 * After cloning the repository, change directory to the cloned project by typing `cd {cloned_project}`. `{cloned_project}` must be the actual cloned project directory
-* Now when you are inside the cloned project, change directory to `interpretercomponents` by typing `cd interpretercomponents` and compile everything there by running `javac {.java file}`.
+* When you are inside the cloned project, compile everything in the `interpretercomponents` by typing `javac interpretercomponents/*.java`
-* Now change directory to `algorithmstests` by running `cd..` and then by running `cd algorithmstests` and compile everything there as well by executing `javac {.java file}`.
-This will create bytecode executable files
+* After compiling everything inside `interpretercomponents` compile some algoritm test file in `algorithmstests`.
+For example type `javac -cp . algorithmstests/Sum.java` and it will compile Sum class.
-* After compiling Java classes in the `algorithmstests` package you can run the actual code now by typing `java {bytecode_executable_file}`
+* Finally you can type `java -cp . algorithmstests.Sum`.
+It will run the actual code and you will see the result.
+* Follow the same process for other algorithm test files

 Alternatively you can run the code without doing all of these.
 For example if you are using `IntellJ IDE` just clone the repository and then open it by the IDE.
 Build the project and run the specific code.